 The bright glare of a screen emits a blue light that can affect sleep and unsettle our circadian rhythm (the body’s internal clock).
-Of course, in today’s parenting world an iPad can be a complete blessing but it might be worth issuing a technical blackout as bedtime approaches.
+Of course, an iPad can be a blessing in today’s parenting world, but it might be worth issuing a technical blackout as bedtime approaches.

-If you want your child to get the best night’s sleep possible, it’s important that parents turn off the distractions and wake up to the cost of a sleepless night.
+If you want your child to get the best night’s sleep possible, parents must turn off the distractions and wake up to the cost of a sleepless night.

 Of course, you can only get these results by choosing your bedtime story wisely.
 Reading anything too exciting before bed might result in an over-excited little human racing around the house until the early hours – meaning no sleep for them and certainly none for you!